jtassia/You-Dont-Know-JS/up & going/ch2.md

 There's no way to polyfill new syntax that has been added to the language.
 The new syntax would throw an error in the old JS engine as unrecognized/invalid.

 So the better option is to use a tool that converts your newer code into older code equivalents.
-This process is commonly called "transpiling", a term for transforming + compiling.
+This process is commonly called "transpiling," a term for transforming + compiling.

 Essentially, your source code is authored in the new sytnax form, but what you deploy to the browser is the transpiled code in old syntax form.
 You typically insert the transpiler into your build process, similar to your code linter or your minifier.